avwsolutions/opensearch-training-material/labs/01-Introduction/README.md

 Examine the differences in the licenses between OpenSearch and Elasticsearch.
 - What do you notice and is the biggest difference?
-- Explain why OpenSearch uses the Apache 2.0 model.
+- Explain a peer attendee why OpenSearch uses the Apache 2.0 model.

-## Exercise 3 - Examine the training setup
+## Exercise 3 - Understanding the training setup

 This exercise you will read through training setup for OpenSearch and understand the components we will use.
 Important to understand that OpenSearch Stack is built by two core components called `OpenSearch` and `OpenSearch Dashboards`.
 Data itself is stored in a `NoSQL` based DBMS as `JSON` documents.
+By nature `NoSQL` doesn't require a schema to start ingesting data.
 Additionally we will introduce `FluentD` and `OpenSearch Python client` to load two additional `data sets`, next to the two the `sample data sets`.

 <img src="https://raw.githubusercontent.com/avwsolutions/opensearch-training-material/main/labs/01-Introduction/content/training-setup.png" alt="training-setup">

+### 3.1 - Examine the training setup components and data sets

+Examine the components that are used and which data sets are imported in OpenSearch.
+- Can you find the core components that built OpenSearch?
+- Explain a peer attendee what the core difference is between NoSQL and SQL based databases.

+## Next Steps

+You are ready to start with the second lab about [Cluster Deployment](01-ClusterDeployment/README.md) in OpenSearch.
+Be aware that the trainer might have to explain the training material and provide additional instructions for a jump start.

+Enjoy the exercises!!!